NVlabs/RADIO/README.md

 ## News/Release

+- [6.25.2025] [FeatSharp](https://github.com/NVlabs/FeatSharp) code is now available!
+We used this to train all of the C-RADIOv3 models, and also the C-RADIOv2-VLM model that's powering Llama Nemotron Nano VL 8B, currently \#1 on [OCR Bench v2](https://ling99-ocrbench-v2-leaderboard.hf.space/).
 - [6.3.2025] 🔥🔥🔥 C-RADIOv3 has been released.
 These are [commercially viable models](https://developer.download.nvidia.com/licenses/nvidia-open-model-license-agreement-june-2024.pdf), and also represent our strongest models to date!
 - [5.1.2025] FeatSharp has been accepted to **ICML 2025**.
 - [2.26.2025] RADIOv2.5 paper has been accepted to **CVPR 2025**.
 See you in Nashville.